JerryWu96/3D_Face_Reconstrction/README.md

 <img src="https://github.com/JerryWu96/3D_Face_Reconstrction/blob/master/program%20screenshots/obj_model_viewer_2.jpeg"></img>

 ## Dependencies
+I used Visual Studio 2018 on Windows to do my project.
 * In order to compile the program, you need to configure the following dependencies in order:

 OpenCV -> OpenGL -> dlib -> eos -> QT